IBM-Bluemix-Docs/mass-data-migration/index.md

 ## What Happens Next

+After submitting the request, the status for the request ticket will appear as *Processing Request*.
+Your order is then reviewed for Global Trade Compliance and other considerations.
+If you wish to cancel your Request you may do so while the request is being processed by sending an email to mdmadmin@bg.vnet.ibm.com.

+Once the order is accepted and the device is being prepared the status of the [Active Request](https://control.softlayer.com/storage/mdms){:new_window} shows *Prepping Device* followed by *Awaiting Shipment*.
+Once your Request enters *Awaiting Shipment* status, it can no longer be canceled.

+When the device is sent to your location the request status is updated to *Device Shipped*.
+The tracking number will be shared with you in the [Active Request](https://control.softlayer.com/storage/mdms){:new_window}.

+### Onboarding of Data from Your Data Center

+1. The device arrives pre-configured for your data load.
+Basic [powering/connectivity instruction](user-instructions.html) will be included.
+  **Note**: User name and storage pool password will be provided separately.
+Please check the Request Details of your [Active Request](https://control.softlayer.com/storage/mdms){:new_window} for the credentials.
+2. Point browser to the static IP address you provided in the order form.
+3. Log in, supply password to unlock the empty storage pool. <br/>
+   **Note**: See the Request Details of your [Active Request](https://control.softlayer.com/storage/mdms){:new_window} for the password.
+4. Mount the NFS share on your server.
+5. Re-run your DataShuttle inventory to ensure any new files that may have been created since the application are captured.
+6. Run the DataShuttle copy to move the data.
+7. Lock the storage pool.
+8. Gracefully shut down the MDMS device.
+9. Ship box back to {{site.data.keyword.BluSoftlayer_full}} Data Center using provided shipping label.
-After submitting the request, the status for the request ticket will appear as *Order Pending*.
-Once the order is accepted and the device is being prepared the status of the request shows *Shipment Pending*.
-When the device is sent to your location the status is updated to *Device Shipped*.
-When the device is returned to {{site.data.keyword.BluSoftlayer}} the ticket status changes *Device Returned*.
-During the transfer process the request status displays as *Migration Started*.
-The status changes again when the migration to the {{site.data.keyword.objectstorageshort}} Bucket is complete (*Migration Complete*) and data is removed from the device (*Data Removed*).
+10. Notify mdmsadmin@us.ibm.com the transfer is complete and device is in-flight.

+When the device is returned to {{site.data.keyword.BluSoftlayer}} the request status changes to *Device Received*.
+During the transfer process the request status displays as *Offloading Data*.
+The status changes again when the migration to the {{site.data.keyword.objectstorageshort}} Bucket is complete (*Offload Complete*), and data is removed from the device (*Erase Complete*).

 ## Additional Notes